pranigopu/appliedStatistics/expansion/HT: Hypothesis testing.md

     - Assumed to be drawn from $T$
     - Not certain to be drawn from $T$

 In the case where everything is known, no further work is needed.
 But in the case where one or more aspects are assumed or unknown or both, we have a reason to test our assumptions and try to discover a relationship between the samples and the theoretical distribution, if one exists.
 The use of statistical methods to test assumptions about a theoretical distribution or samples with respect to a theoretical distribution is hypothesis testing.
-Alternatively, we can define hypothesis testing as the use of statistical methods to test assumptions about a theoretical distribution or an observed random process with respect to a theoretical distribution.

 ## 1.1.
 Test statistic
 To test how plausible the observed value of the test statistic is, we need to have some idea about the probability distribution of the test statistic as such.
 The essence of hypothesis testing is figuring out (through exact derivations or approximations) the test statistic's probability distribution, then using this distribution to judge the plausibility of an observed value; We ask, in effect, "Given the data and the assumptions/knowledge about the distribution, is the observed value too extreme?"